 There have been reports of aggressive taxi drivers, which you should watch out for, but not expect.
 Most taxi drivers in the city are helpful and just want you from A to B safely.

 Trains and train stations are well known for being gathering points for opportunistic criminals, who won’t second guess swiping a loose wallet, bag or phone if left unattended.
 Take care to keep all of your valuables within line of sight when travelling by train!

 It’s important to know that Naples is a pretty safe place, but a bit of caution and research before you start your travels will go a long way.

 Naples Travel Insurance

-After hearing all of that, you may be wondering if Naples is actually a safe place to visit, which it is – for the most part.
-However, it is always best to have some knowledge under your belt about how best to avoid crime, so here are some of our best safety tips for travelling to Naples to make sure you can travel smart whilst still having an awesome time experiencing everything this cool city has to offer you.
+Naples is actually a safe place to visit – for the most part.
+However, it is always best to have some knowledge under your belt on how best to avoid crime.
+Here are some of our best safety tips to make sure you travel smart whilst still having an awesome time experiencing this cool city.